simoneldevig/react-native-static-server/README.md

   the library have correct versions of the code from these sub-modules bundled into the package, thus no need to clone and check them out after installation from NPM._
-  - _Installation of `react-native-fs` and `react-native-device-info` into the host codebase is required because on iOS, for some reason, these libraries do not link correctly when they are only mentioned as the library's dependencies, and not directly as the host app dependencies._

 - For **Android**:
   - In the `build.gradle` file set `minSdkVersion` equal `28`